Growing food. building community.

 The AMI Story

-From 2013-2018, we partnered with the Virginia School for the Deaf and the Blind to develop and operate the largest Farm to School program in the state.
-Before graduating from the program, the AMI Urban Farm at VSDB provided a place for students of all ages to learn, play, and grow outdoors.
+From 2013-2018, AMS/AMI supported the Virginia School for the Deaf and the Blind to develop and operate what was then the largest Farm to School program in the state.
+The AMI Urban Farm at VSDB provided a place for students of all ages to learn, play, and grow outdoors.
 The farm offered a year-round gardening curriculum, incorporating hands-on experience in its vegetable farm, educational gardens, outdoor classroom, kitchen, and orchard.

-In 2020, AMI grew to support Waynesboro City Schools in Waynesboro, VA in the development of a farm to school partnership.
-In the initial year of collaboration, AM built twelve raised garden beds directly on the Kate Collins Middle School campus.
-These garden beds and the future production farm will be utilized to demonstrate how to grow food using organic, sustainable practices and integrate hands-on, farm-based learning into both core-curricular and elective classes for improved outcomes, life-skill building, and social-emotional learning.
-AMI will begin 2021 by working with students and teachers to expand to a one-acre production farm that is adjacent to school property.
-It will be a resource for healthy food while strengthening connections between classroom learning and real-world applications and matching academic standards alignment with agricultural and nutritional education.
-The farm will be designed to feature organic, four-season crops and companion planting while promoting and teaching full ecosystem health.
-Regenerative agriculture practices will be employed, mimicking the patterns and relationships found in nature.
-This project aims to address and impact food security and nutrition while promoting a better quality of life for students, staff, and community members.
+In 2020, AMI grew to support Waynesboro City Schools in Waynesboro, VA in the development of a farm-to-school partnership.
+In the initial year of collaboration, AMI built twelve raised garden beds directly on the Kate Collins Middle School campus.
+These garden beds and the Waynesboro Educational Farm were utilized to demonstrate how to grow food using organic, sustainable practices and integrate hands-on, farm-based learning into both core-curricular and elective classes for improved outcomes, life-skill building, and social-emotional learning.
+From 2021-2022 AMI worked with students and teachers to expand to a one-acre production farm located at Berkeley Glenn Elementary.
+The Waynesboro Educational Farm was established to be a resource for healthy food while strengthening connections between classroom learning and real-world applications and matching academic standards alignment with agricultural and nutritional education.
+AMI's farm and education staff implemented Certified Naturally Grown, four-season crops and companion planting while promoting and teaching full ecosystem health.
+Regenerative agriculture practices were employed, mimicking the patterns and relationships found in nature.
+This project aimed to address and impact food security and nutrition while promoting a better quality of life for students, staff, and community members.